mendix/docs/content/studio/domain-models-association-properties.md

 ## 1 Introduction

 An association describes a relation between entities.
-In the domain model, an association is represented by a line or arrow between two entities.
+In the domain model, an association is represented by a line or an arrow between two entities.

 In Mendix Studio, associations have the following properties: